ramele/agrep/README.md

 It uses -nH flags by default so you don't need to specify them explicitly.

-The results are displayed in a special window which is not the quickfix window by default, at least for now.
+The results are displayed in a special window which is not the quickfix window by default (at least for now).
 You can change this and load the results directly to the quickfix list but it is slower for long lists, especially if the quickfix window is opened while the search is active.
 You can load the results to the quickfix list any time by running :Agrepsetqf.